ruhelavansh-oss/epi-ML/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18752220.svg)](https://doi.org/10.5281/zenodo.18752220)

-This repository hosts the study and publication framework for a retrospective observational cohort of alcohol and cannabis use in the Canadian Postsecondary Education Alcohol and Drug Use Survey public use microdata file (data 2021-2022 dataset).
+This repository hosts the study and publication framework for a retrospective observational cohort of alcohol and cannabis use in the Canadian Postsecondary Education Alcohol and Drug Use Survey public use microdata file (2021-2022 dataset).
 The repository also includes a reusable reproducibility package under `packages/epiml` for manifest auditing, workflow orchestration, and synthetic-data testing workflows.

 ## Research Focus